 Open-City believe that the best way to understand and appreciate the value of good design is to visit the physical buildings and places, and that children should have the opportunity to engage with and be inspired by their city too!
 Open House Junior is Open-City's family programme to Open House London.
-Inspiring the next generation of Londoners about the great buildings of the city, the junior programme is full of fun and free architectural activities.
+The junior programme is full of fun and free architectural activities, to inspire the next generation of Londoners about the great buildings of the city.

 City of a Thousand Architects